From the physics published in his lifetime, William Gilbert or William Gilberd (1544-1603) seemed like Galileo to

 The supposedly separate two processes of force-production and acceleration-by-force, may actually be basically one process - ie. bodies in Gilbert theory terms maybe basically respond to external forces by accelerating themselves by producing their own forces as maybe by emitting small particles in response to received signals like remote-controlled rocket engines.
 This could give a natural 'equivalence' of forces and acceleration having a wider cover and making more sense than Einstein's little Equivalence Principle applying only to gravity.
 Supporting this is Gilbert and Newton often positing the mutuality of forces between multiple bodies, and as we are in a multiple body universe there can maybe be no proof that one single isolated body would have any force of gravity or any other force ?
 This mutuality seems clearly related to the 'entanglement' property in quantum information theory (from experiments suggesting that atoms can split one photon into two mirror 'entangled' photons of eg opposite spin polarisation and half the energy with some claiming that these remain somehow actually linked or 'entangled' even when distantly separated).
 A signal physics can more naturally handle multiple-signal emissions having related information and/or separate mutual signal emissions having related information, without requiring any mystical 'entanglement'.

-Gilbert's later De Mundo published long after his death put his physics as a Theory Of Everything, where for any body there is some implied Universe Equation of the form A+B = A'+B' where ;
+Gilbert's later De Mundo published long after his death put his physics as a Theory Of Everything, where for any body there is some unstated but implied Universe Equation of the form A+B = A'+B' where ;

 A, for gravitational force, the attraction on the body by all other bodies summated, PLUS